psuter/bg/README.md

 # bg

-A backgammon engine (enventually, possibly).
+A backgammon engine (eventually, possibly).
 Primarily an excuse to learn some Rust.